 I am a Senior UX Researcher at Bold Insight UK.
 Previously, I have been a Lecturer in Human-Computer Interaction at the Computational Foundry in Swansea University.
 Prior to this I was a Postdoctoral Research Fellow at the School of Information & Communication Studies at University College Dublin, and a PhD student in Computer Science at the University of Nottingham.
-I am also a co-founder of the Conversational User Interface (CUI) conference series, where I am a member of the steering committee and was general chair in the inaugural 2019 conference.
+I am a co-founder of the Conversational User Interface (CUI) conference series and a current member of the CUI Steering Committee.

-- design choices in language and voice and their effects on user perceptions, experience and behaviours
+- investigating design choices in language and voice and their effects on user perceptions, experience and behaviours

 - looking at how linguistic theories from human-human interaction such as politeness, face & vague language function in these contexts